rubenerd/rubenerd.com/content/post/2020/making-a-zfs-mirror-from-an-existing-pool.md

 It's an easy mistake to make, but this will stripe the two disks together into a larger vdev, not create a mirror.
 I remember in my early days of using ZFS I had a larger pool in production for a year that I thought had redundant storage when it didn't.
 Whoops.

-Instead, you want to use `zfs attach`.
+Instead, you want to use `zpool attach`.
 You supply the pool name, the existing drive, and the new drive to mirror to:

 <pre>
 <span style="font-weight:bold;"># zpool attach swimming /dev/gpt/drive02.eli /dev/gpt/drive01.eli</span>